Dewey-Wang/Axons-extraction/trained model/README.md

 ## **Additional Details**

 ### **Training Information**
-- Training details, including optimizer, loss functions, metrics, and callbacks, are available in the [5. model training & estimation](../script/5.%20model%20trainning%20&%20estimation) folder.
+- Training details, including optimizer, loss functions, metrics, and callbacks, are available in the [6. model training](../script/6.%20model%20trainning) folder.

 ### **Performance**
-- A detailed performance evaluation is also provided in the [5. model training & estimation](../script/5.%20model%20trainning%20&%20estimation) folder.
+- A detailed performance evaluation is also provided in the [7.
+Model Evaluation](../script/7.%20Model%20Evaluation) folder.

 ---